Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \subsection{Simulation 1}

 In this simulation, we will be observing $200$ samples ($n = 200$) of $1000$ covaraiates ($p = 1000$).
 Of these $p$-many covariates, only the interaction between $X_1$ and $X_2$ will be considered to have meaningful contribution to the outcome $Y$.
 We will run 100 replications and report the average (mean) ranking and the median ranking of the interaction between $X_1$ and $X_2$ as it relates to association with $Y$.
-The test data is the same for both JCIS and the GPC method of \cite{Huang2014}.
+The test data is the same for both JCIS and GPC.

 We generate all $X_j$ randomly from the set $\{0,1\}$, with each outcome being equally likely.
-We then let This will mean that $Y$ depends on only the interaction between $X_1$ and $X_2$.
+We then let This will mean that $Y$ depends on only the interaction between $X_1$ and $X_2$ (i.e. $\mathcal{S}_T = \{(1,2)\}$).
 Note that we omit any main effects to exhibit the robustness of JCIS even in the absence of main effects on the response.
+The results for Simulation 1 are summarized in Table \ref{table:Sim1} below.